🏠 13 Free Facts about Selling Your Home

 Want to get as close to your asking price as possible when selling your home?
 We don’t blame you.
 Statistics seem to suggest that sellers will normally fold on asking price at around 97%.
 As a potential buyer, this is well worth keeping in mind to test the water.

 Any good estate agent (or realtor) will tell you that you can really entice buyers if you fill the place with nice smells.
 Specifically, warm coffee seems to be a big winner, as does freshly baked bread.
 However, foul smells are just as likely to put people off, too, so you really should make sure you at least neutralize the smell of your home before inviting anyone in.

 12. The end of year lull?
 Fiction.

 Believe it or not, there’s no such thing as a lull period for selling homes towards the back end of the year.
 There’s a misconception that it’s not worth selling during November and December as people simply won’t be buying.
 There’s no real data to suggest this, meaning you can probably go ahead and sell as you intend to!

 13. A dozen moves per lifetime – that’s a lot of boxes.

 They say that moving home is likely to be one of the most stressful experiences of your life.
 If that’s true, then you will probably need to get used to it.
 It’s thought that you will probably move 12 times in your life on average!
 Whether that’s downsizing or upgrading, we really can’t be sure.

-Do you have any interesting or fun facts about selling your home that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about selling your home?
+Share them in the comments below!